paladin-t/b95/README.md

 b = tmp_0[1]
 ```

 Note: to unpack values properly from a tuple returned by some functions (eg. `coroutine.yield`), add an extra variable on the left side of assign operator to hint tuple unpacking.
-Eg. `dummy` in `somevar, dummy = coroutine.yield(1, 2)`.
+Eg. `_` in `somevar, _ = coroutine.yield(1, 2)`.
 Otherwise a single variable would get returned tuple object per se.

 **Function definition**